-The clear issue here is whether this announcement will translate to real relief.
-Latino activists have been burned by the deportation reviews and are probably more interested in verification that this latest proposal is working.
+The clear issue here is whether this announcement will translate into real relief.
+Latino activists have been burned by the deportation reviews before and are probably more interested in verification that this latest proposal is working.
 ICE has been known to basically ignore memoranda like this.

 But it’s clear that election-year pressure has led to some relief in this case.
 The fact that President Obama will speak before the National Association of Latino Elected and Appointed Officials next week surely played a role.